 You can use the Filter by Text option to filter your subtable.
 If the field is a Selection Field or a Multiple Selection Field, you can also choose one of the selection options to filter your results.

-The filters applied can be cleared either by using the Clear Filter button located at the top of your page, or by using the Clear Filter option accessible from the drop-down arrow to the left of each field header.
+The filters applied can be cleared either by using the Clear Filter button located at the top of your page, or by using the Clear Filter option accessible from the drop-down arrow of each field header.

 You also have the option to set a default filter to subtables in order to filter the results displayed whenever entries are viewed.